 Spinoni Italiani do not tend to guard their food more than any other breed, but children should never be allowed to touch or remove food while any dog is eating.

-Alone Time Bored dogs may become destructive, but with enough mental and physical stimulation, the Italian Spinone may be able to be left alone for 5-8 hours per day.
+Alone Time Bored dogs may become destructive, but with enough mental and physical stimulation, the Italian Spinone may be able to stay alone for five to eight hours per day.
 Crate training may be necessary to prevent destructive behaviors when left alone.

 Health and Grooming